 The direst physical aspect of a bad cold has to be the Rudolph nose – red, swollen, cracked and flakey skin.
 Attempts at camouflage with foundation or concealer just made my schnoz skin look like frayed sandpaper.
 During one fitful night of prolonged nose blowing I stumbled into the bathroom looking for something soothing.
 The flu gods must have been smiling on me because I was barely upright let alone inspired, but I reached for the new Private Reserve from Your Best Face (a product that I usually use with my LED light).

 Not only was relief instant as this light oil was thirstily absorbed, but my poor old schnoz looked much improved the following morning.
 Moreover, the simple four-ingredient formula of a couple of oils and two potent antioxidants has nothing nasty.
 I even sprayed a little Private Reserve ($75 in the shop) in the direction of my sore throat.

 Preksha, meanwhile, had dabbed CV Skinlabs Restorative Skin Balm ($26) on her tissue-worn skin and felt great relief since its key ingredients – calendula, sea buckthorn oil, arnica and Vitamin E – healed and soothed.
 I gave it a try as well and found it to be really helpful for dry, itchy skin and chapped lips.

 By day four my symptoms were thankfully beginning to abate, but my complexion was as dull as an old ashtray.
-I immediately thought face mask and reached for Royal Nectar’s Bee Venom Mask ($68 in the shop).
+I immediately thought face mask and reached for Royal Nectar’s Bee Venom Mask ($68).
 Given the odds it was up against, it did a spectacular job (I left it on for an hour).
 Dewy skin would be an exaggeration, but I looked firmer, hydrated and healthy – well at least no longer on death’s door.